AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/Instance families with high clock speeds.md

 -   Compute:
     -   Offers a CPU-to-memory ratio of 1:2.
     -   Uses 3.1 GHz Intel® Xeon® Gold 6149 \(Skylake\) processors.
-    -   Provides consistent computing performance.
+    -   Offers consistent computing performance.
 -   Storage:
     -   Is an instance family in which all instances are I/O optimized.
     -   Supports only standard SSDs and ultra disks.